Urethral suspension is a surgery to correct stress incontinence in women.

 After surgery, you will be monitored in a recovery room.
 You will most likely have a catheter in place to drain your urine.

 Anesthesia will block pain during the surgery.
 After surgery, you may experience some pain or soreness.
-You will be given pain medicine to relieve the discomfort.
+You will be given pain medication to relieve the discomfort.

 You will most likely be sent home the same day.